OBD1 vs. OBD2: Definitive guide, interpretation and comparison

 There are two main OBD systems, OBD1 and OBD2, used in the vehicles found on the roads.
 There’s a vast difference between the two as they differ in terms of standardization, features, connectivity, and reliability.

 OBD1 was the first system introduced.
-However, it is now at the brink of extinction as almost all new vehicles contain the updated OBD2 system.
+However, it is now on the brink of extinction as almost all new vehicles contain the updated OBD2 system.

-We’ll have a look at OBD1 and OBD2 in this OBD1 vs. OBD2 comparison piece:
+We’ll have a look at both OBD1 and OBD2 in this OBD1 vs. OBD2 comparison article.

 OBD: What is it?